Patient Resource

 |---|---|---|

-Morning | Can be energizing; prevents sleep problems |
+| Activating antidepressants Fluoxetine, sertraline, bupropion | Morning | Can be energizing; prevents sleep problems |

-Bedtime | These cause drowsiness; helps with sleep |
+| Sedating antidepressants Mirtazapine, fluvoxamine | Bedtime | These cause drowsiness; helps with sleep |

-Evening or bedtime | Helps with sleep; avoids daytime drowsiness |
+| Sedating antipsychotics Quetiapine, olanzapine | Evening or bedtime | Helps with sleep; avoids daytime drowsiness |

-Before bedtime | Sleep through any nausea; great for morning sickness |
+| Prenatal vitamins If queasy | Before bedtime | Sleep through any nausea; great for morning sickness |

-As directed | Slow-release formula helps reduce morning sickness |
+| Vitamin B6 For nausea | As directed | Slow-release formula helps reduce morning sickness |

 | Magnesium | Before bedtime | Natural muscle relaxant; prevents leg cramps |

 | Lithium* | Once daily, usually evening | Simpler schedule; may be easier on kidneys.
-Provider will guide timing. |
+Your clinician will guide timing. |

-| Low-dose aspirin | Once daily, starting weeks 12-16 | Consistent daily dosing is critical for prevention |
+| Low-dose aspirin | Once daily, weeks 12-36 | Consistent daily dosing is critical for prevention |

-| Progestin-only pills | Same time daily (within 1 hr) | Precise timing required for effectiveness |
+| Progestin-only pills | Same time daily (within 1 hour) | Precise timing required for effectiveness |

 *Lithium dosing recommendations are evolving.
 Some formulations may still use divided dosing.
 Always follow your prescriber's instructions and attend scheduled blood level monitoring.

-3 Specific Timing During Pregnancy
+3. Specific Timing During Pregnancy

 Some medications and supplements need to be started at specific points in your pregnancy.